MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

     While spawned assets will automatically import the FBS script containing Components directly referenced by Entities in the asset, they will _not_ do a transitive closure of all _modules_ imported by that Component's script.
 You will need to ensure that the scripts for those modules are _already_ in the destination world, or you will need to manually include the script gizmos for those modules in the asset definition.
 Otherwise, you will get a runtime compilation error during initialization of the spawned asset.

 !!! note Assets reference a frozen version of FBS script data
     When you create an asset, it locks in a version of the FBS script data at the time of creation.
 If you later want to update the script version used by the asset, you will need to re-create or update them to get a later script version.
-Using asset templates helps with this.
+Using [template assets](#template-asset) helps with this.

 !!! warning Avoid sharing FBS scripts with untrusted partners
     As FBS in different worlds all reference and edit the same back end script data, make sure that you are sharing FBS script references only with people you trust.
 Any edits they make in copies of the FBS will be reflected in all instances of the FBS in all worlds.
-Using asset templates can limit automatic updates to published changes which must be accepted into other worlds.
+Using [template assets](#template-asset) can limit automatic updates to published changes which must be accepted into other worlds.

 !!! danger Do not mix assets with FBS and Gizmo-Backed Scripts in the same world
     If you spawn assets with FBS and Gizmo-Backed Scripts into the same world, you can get into very weird situations where it is unclear which script you are editing/referencing.
 The desktop editor seems to refuse to allow mixing at build time, but runtime spawning may not.